saveriomiroddi/saveriomiroddi.github.io/_posts/2021-11-19-Beginning-x64-Assembly-Programming-Errata.md

 It's worrying that two errors are conceptual (the explanations given are fundamentally wrong); after finishing the book I'm now questioning the quality of what I've learned.

-Errors are a fact of life, so there's nothing wrong, but since reader will consume time and hair on them (I did), the matter should be addressed; if a production company doesn't want to spend resources, at a minimum, they could setup a web page were readers can submit their findings (Mannings adopts this approach, for example).
+Errors are a fact of life, so there's nothing wrong, but since reader will consume time and hair on them (I did), the matter should be addressed; if a production company doesn't want to spend resources, at a minimum, they could setup a web page where readers can submit their findings (Mannings adopts this approach, for example).

 But now, to the errors!